The Users screen shows the users that have been manually added and synced to your Cato account. For each user, the following information is displayed:

 -

-Click OK.
-The selected user (or users) that were disabled in the most recent LDAP sync are now enabled.
+The SDP user that was disabled in the most recent LDAP sync is now enabled.

 To revoke the MFA token for a device: